Privacy & Security

 HIPAA Compliant

 Academic Partners utilize HIPAA-compliant bulk image retrieval and bulk image and report de-identification software to remove all PHI.
 The de-identified images, reports, and metadata file(s) are labelled with coded identifiers.
-The Academic Partner and AI Miner quality control the de-identification and secure transfer process.
+The Academic Partner and our miners quality control the de-identification and secure transfer process.

 Secure Data Transfer